NirrumTheMad/PrisonPlanes/Tales/Tajik/Playing_this_world/Plot/workshopping/A_History/A_History.md

 	A recurring problem is the 8 Winged Sentinel, an apocalypse-class entity, made of compound eyes on veinous stalks, connected to large "feathered" wings (which are actually modified scales).
 It seems remarkably able to recover from stolen time events, as Inenzi has fought it personally six times, and now made a task force to deal with it.

-	During the Blossoming mountain war, Named for one of the spells cast which last hundreds of clocked years afterward, The value of Graviturges was exemplified, when both sides came together to defeat a massive storm of world-buster meteors.
+	During the Blossoming mountain war, Named for one of the spells cast which lasted hundreds of clocked years afterward, The value of Graviturges was exemplified, when both sides came together to defeat a massive storm of world-buster meteors.
 As the war raged on, many of these mages went missing, only to turn up in Tajik's employ.

 	Halfway through the clocked history of the world as Tajik, The Wall erupted in massive hooked tentacles, threatening to engulf the world, the star, and several worlds around.
 This is the only time in known history that Inenzi has talked Magnum Raja Down from attacking, and this preceded a brief truce.
 The wall's newest emission was dealt with, and a week without sanding or incursions followed.